History Behind The Broad Bean

 Slugs and snails: Young plants need protecting so any preferred means should be employed.
 I prefer the greenhouse so that the issue can be monitored properly.

 Please read our affiliate disclosure.
 This page contains links to our affiliate marketing partners.
+Click on a link to make a purchase.

 cv.
 ‘Aquadulce Claudia’ is one of the best choices for autumn sowing.
 It is a great cropper and ideal for the earliest of harvests.
 It produces long pods, about 9in or 23 cm long.
 The seeds are white, very tasty and mature early.
 This variety has always been recommended for autumn and winter sowing throughout the UK to generate the earliest crops the following spring and summer.
 See SimplySeeds or visit www.dobies.co.uk